WeaverDyl/Reddit-Comment-Analysis/README.md

 # Reddit Comment Analysis

 ## About
 This was much more of a curiosity project than anything else.
 I wanted to learn some more Python, as I haven't used the language for much in the past.
-I figured Python is the perfect language to write a Reddit bot in (because of [PRAW](https://praw.readthedocs.io/en/latest/), of course.
+I figured Python is the perfect language to write a Reddit bot in (because of [PRAW](https://praw.readthedocs.io/en/latest/)).
 I didn't want to make a bot that replies to comments (those are super annoying and overdone at this point), so I had to think of something else.
 I settled on a data collection bot that I can use to compile statistics based on comment patterns.
 It's not complicated (code-wise), but I made it in hoped that the results would be interesting.

 My idea was to collect a bunch of Reddit comments on one day of the week, and then to collect any changes to those comments a day later (account karma gains, how many comments were deleted, etc...) and then collect a different set of comment data on a different day of the week and then repeat the process.